VinAIResearch/BERTweet/README.md

 ### <a name="preprocess"></a> Normalize raw input Tweets

-Before applying `fastBPE` to the pre-training corpus of 850M English Tweets, we tokenized these  Tweets using `TweetTokenizer` from the NLTK toolkit and used the `emoji` package to translate emotion icons into text strings (here, each icon is referred to as a word token).
+Before applying BPE to the pre-training corpus of English Tweets, we tokenized these  Tweets using `TweetTokenizer` from the NLTK toolkit and used the `emoji` package to translate emotion icons into text strings (here, each icon is referred to as a word token).
 We also normalized the Tweets by converting user mentions and web/url links into special tokens `@USER` and `HTTPURL`, respectively.
 Thus it is recommended to also apply the same pre-processing step for BERTweet-based downstream applications w.r.t. the raw input Tweets.

+#### Internal normalizer

-BERTweet provides this pre-processing step by enabling the `normalization` argument.
+BERTweet provides this pre-processing step by enabling the `normalization` argument of its tokenizer.
+Note that this argument currently only supports models "`vinai/bertweet-base`", "`vinai/bertweet-covid19-base-cased`" and "`vinai/bertweet-covid19-base-uncased`".

+ - Install `emoji`: `pip3 install emoji`

 ```python
 import torch